-Innovative synthesis of the arts with traditional esprit and with constant focus on the guests
+Innovative synthesis of the arts with traditional esprit

 The legendary Hotel Ritz Paris, one of the most famous hotels in the world, a Parisian icon, is home to the stylish world traveler who wants to experience romance, luxury, tradition, lifestyle and magic in the metropolis of elegance as well as the capital of love.
 Thanks to its Egyptian owner, Mohamed Al-Fayed, the Ritz has not fallen victim to any global hotel chain strategy even after its reopening on June 6th, 2016.
 It has been run as an independent hotel since September 2019 by the dedicated, ambitious and passionate Hotel Manager Laurent Herschbach.